 - Health Benefits of Melatonin

-- 1) Melatonin Protects Cells and their Mitochondria
+- 2) Melatonin is an Important Antioxidant that Protects Cells and Their Mitochondria

-- 8) Melatonin Can Relieve Noises in the Ear
+- 9) Melatonin Relieves Noises in the Ear (Tinnitus)

 - Melatonin Part 2

-It is present in every type of living being from bacteria and plants to animals.
-Throughout evolution, it has acquired a lot of different functions and has become indispensable in humans.
+We know that melatonin is a very important molecule because it is present in every living organism from bacteria and plants to animals.
+Throughout evolution, it has acquired a lot of different functions and has become indispensable in humans (R).

 Here are several of its main functions:

-- controls many events inside the cell, including synthesis of important molecules;
+- Controls many cellular events, including synthesis of important molecules

 A part of the brain, the pineal gland, makes melatonin.
 The quantity of melatonin in the blood depends on the time of the day.
 At night there is 10 to 15 times more melatonin in the blood that in the day, which helps people sleep (R).

-It is also made by many other organs in the body, and especially in the gut (R).
+Melatonin is also made by many other organs in the body, especially in the stomach (R).

 Health Benefits of Melatonin